ajv-validator/ajv/README.md

 Custom formats can be also added via `formats` option.

+##### .errorsText([Array<Object> errors [, Object options]]) -&gt; String

+Returns the text with all errors in a String.
+Options can have these properties:

+- separator: string used to separate errors, ", " is used by default.
+- dataVar: the variable name that dataPaths are prefixed with, "data" by default.

 ## Options

 - _allErrors_: check all rules collecting all errors.
 Default is to return after the first error.